 - Flexibility of volunteering i.e. it cannot be regarded as the same as paid work.

 There are some benefits that are not affected by volunteering and where the relevant agencies do not need to be informed that the person is volunteering.
 These include: State Retirement Pension, Council Tax Reduction, Housing Benefit, Statutory Maternity pay, Maternity Allowance, War Widow’s Pension and Widow’s Pension.

 Will I have to complete DBS check (Disclosure and Barring Service)?

-We do not currently ask for a DBS check but this may alter depending on changes in local or national policy.
+We do not currently ask for a DBS check unless your role is likely to involve working alone with children or vulnerable adults, but this may alter depending on changes in local or national policy.

 I work full time, can I still volunteer?

-The bureau’s normal working hours are 9.30am – 5.00pm Monday-Friday, and volunteer opportunities within the bureau will usually be limited to these hours.
-We may ask for help with evening sessions that we run and Trustee Board meetings usually take place after 6pm.
-Therefore, for those working weekdays, the range of volunteer opportunities will be limited.
+CAHF normal working hours are 9.30am – 5.00pm Monday-Friday, and volunteer opportunities will usually be limited to these hours.
+In limited roles and circumstances, we may ask for help with evening or weekend sessions that we run and Trustee Board meetings usually take place after 6pm.
+Therefore, for those unavailable on weekdays, the range of volunteer opportunities will be limited.